JohnQDeveloper/www.johnqdeveloper.com/content/contributing.md

 I will only respond to pull requests of sufficient quality / urgency as well as security issues that seem to be done by a professional and not AI/automated tools.
 The main purpose is to crowd source QA from end users so I can prioritize things I don't personally experience in terms of bugs and feature requests.

 I understand (and myself) use AI but some people treat it as more reliable than something that can autocomplete boilerplate code or a single line of code.
-It is not able to write complete functions and/or contributions at a professional level.
-Similarly, anything more than autocomplete usage of AI is in legal limbo in many jurisdictions so you can't really sign off on it being your contribution to assign copyright to the project under the MIT license which will poison the project's future.
+Outside of automated refactors, autocompleting boilerplate or a single line it hallucinates way too much to be trusted right now.

+That said, for purposes other than code generation (i.e. code review) it has a function if you can tolerate the high hallucination rate if only to give you some things to consider for a moment before dismissing.

 **Ways for any IT Professional/Student  to Contribute**
 1) Community management to organize and condense a variety of conversations into a single issue/ticket that my automation properly counts priority based on community reactions / votes.